 As they have done since the late 1930s, Webb faculty and students hunt for fossils in the deserts of California, Montana and Utah.
 During the freshman year, every student as part of their evolutionary biology course participates in a weekend peccary trip to the Barstow area.
 For those students keenly interested in the museum and paleontology, there are also two to three-week fossil-hunting trips every summer.

 Start-of-Year Class Retreats

 We begin each academic year by offering off-campus class retreats by school and grade level.
-These retreats range from beach camping to mountaineering and provide a great opportunity for students and faculty to reconnect after a long summer and prepare for the important work ahead.
+These retreats range from beach camping to mountaineering and provide a great opportunity for students and faculty to connect or reconnect after a long summer and prepare for the important work ahead.